nmfs-opensci/ResourceBook/README.md

 # Can I copy this repo?

-Feel free to import or fork.
+Feel free to fork or as a template.
 Though if you want to start more bare bones, use the Openscapes [Quarto website template](https://github.com/Openscapes/quarto-website-tutorial).

 # How does it work?